 The airport was recently renovated and expanded.
 Its newly added complex offers many attractive shopping, dining and entertainment facilities, making it one of the most pleasant airports in Japan.

-One unique feature is Onsen Manyonoyu, a hot spring bathhouse situated in the terminal building itself, albeit without views of the airplanes.
+One unique feature is the New Chitose Airport Onsen, a hot spring bathhouse situated in the terminal building itself, albeit without views of the airplanes.
 Instead, the planes can be observed from a free observation deck.
-A hotel inside the airport, the Air Terminal Hotel, offers convenient accommodation for those with early departures or late arrivals.
+Two hotels inside the airport, the Air Terminal Hotel and Portom International Hokkaido, offer convenient accommodation for those with early departures or late arrivals.

 The Doraemon Wakuwaku Skypark features a kids' playground, an amusement corner with game machines, a cafe and a souvenir shop, all under the theme of the world renowned animation character Doraemon.
 At Royce' Chocolate World, visitors are able to observe the mechanized making of chocolates from the popular confectioner and shop from its wide selection of products.
 Steiff Nature World showcases a pleasant collection of over 2000 Steiff-made plush toys and collectibles.